 Foreigners have only been the target of terrorism once going back to an attack carried out on the US Embassy by non-Kuwaitis during the first Gulf War.
 However, more recently in June 2015, 27 people were killed including non-Kuwaitis and 227 injured in a terrorist attack during Friday prayers on a mosque in Kuwait during Ramadan.

-In 2011, there have been protests by various groups, including Bidoons (or stateless persons); expatriate labourers, as well as anti-government demonstrations by young Kuwaitis.
+In 2011, there have been protests by various groups, including Bidoons (or stateless persons); expatriate laborers, as well as anti-government demonstrations by young Kuwaitis.
 International events and political developments (including elections) may also prompt demonstrations in Kuwait.
 You should take particular care in the areas of Jahra, Sulaibaya and areas near the border with Iraq.

 As you would with any country you travel to, be aware of your surroundings in public places and avoid large gatherings and demonstrations as these can often turn violent.